Ignite new possibilities with a Barclayloan

 Don’t forget to take out home insurance cover before any works start.
 You can insure things that matter to you with Barclays Premium Home Insurance – plus, if you’re doing building works under £75,000, your home will remain protected.
 Terms and conditions apply.

 You’ll also need to consider how you’ll pay for the renovations.
-If you’re looking for options outside of your personal savings, consider a Premier Barclayloan.
-You can borrow £1,000 – £50,000 for terms from two to five years.
-Subject to status.
-Terms, conditions and early settlement fees apply.
+If you’re looking for options outside of your personal savings, consider a Barclayloan.
+You can borrow £1,000 to £60,000.
+Subject to application, financial circumstances and borrowing history.
+Early settlement fees apply.

-Renovating or extending are popular ways to unlock more space without having to move – and can often provide a significant boost in a property’s value should you ever look to sell7.
+Renovating or extending are popular ways to unlock more space without having to move – and can often provide a significant boost in a property’s value should you ever look to sell.

 But, whether you’re after an airy home office or a cosy cinema room, there are several areas to consider.